Yirol: Overview

 Yirol is also the seat of an Anglican bishopric.

 Population

 As of July 2011, it estimated that the population of Yirol, South Sudan is approximately 11,650.

 Economy

 The three pillars of the economy in Yirol are (a) cattle ranching (b) fishing and (c) subsistence agriculture.
-Cattle ranching requires frequent movement of animals in search of green pastures, in concert with the rain patterns in the area.
-Fishing takes place on nearby Lake Yirol, Lake Nyiboor, Lake Anyii and River Payii.
+Cattle ranching requires the frequent movement of animals in search of green pastures, in concert with the rain patterns in the area.
+Fishing takes place on nearby Lake Yirol, Lake Nyiboor, Lake Anyii and the River Payii.

 Transport

 Three roads lead out of town: